 If you spend more than you earn, you’ll be on your way to poverty.

-You should always save yourself a few bucks and then invest the rest on building assets.
+You should always save a few bucks and invest the rest in building assets.

-When you do this every single day, you accumulate more wealth and check your cash flow, which makes you money-aware.
+When you do this every day, you accumulate more wealth and check your cash flow, which makes you money-aware.

-Practicing the right habits might make you wealthier over time.
+Practicing the proper habits might make you wealthier over time.